The sine, cosine and tangent functions

 to the right the values of x and y are both negative.

-functions are defined as returning the following ratios:
+Definitions: The sine, cosine and tangent functions (denoted sin, cos and tan) are defined as returning the following ratios:

 These ratios are functions of θ because x and y change with

-Graph of the sin function: The picture on the left shows the red vector
+Graph of the sine function: The picture on the left shows the red vector

 pointing at various angles θ